Candice-Leigh-King/our-whereabouts-website/_posts/Portugal/getting-around-lisbon.md

-      There are vending machines where you can purchase and add credit to the card.</p><h3>Buses</h3><p>Buses are also a great option to get around but they tend to get very croswded by locals, so avoid rush hours.</p><h3>Uber</h3><p>This is the easiest ways to get around.
+      There are vending machines where you can purchase and add credit to the card.</p><h3>Buses</h3><p>Buses are also a great option to get around but they tend to get very croswded by locals, so avoid rush hours.</p><h3>Metro</h3><p>This is a really great and quick option to get around the city.
+The entrances to the Metro are marked with a large &ldquo;M,&rdquo; and the stations are air-conditioned and clean.</p><p>&nbsp;</p><h3>Uber</h3><p>This is the easiest ways to get around.
 An Uber ride in Lisbon is relatively low and can cost an average of 6 USD for a 10-20 minute ride.</p><p>&bull;We spent in total 63 Euro on 12 rides within the 2.5 days we spent in Lisbon.</p><p>&bull;When you order an Uber, you have to be at the pick up spot or he will charge you and not wait for you.</p><p>&bull;At the airport you can't take an Uber, only taxis.
 The taxis aren't too expensive, a drive from the airport to the city center of about 25 minutes, cost us 12.75 Euros (about 13.7$).
       UBER, very simple and easy to use, Just sign up, put in a credit card and you are ready.</p>
   - _section-type: blog-window
     right_image: /uploads/Reduced/IMG_7312.jpg
     left_image: /uploads/19-1.jpg